This chapter features text boxes by the following arbitrators:

 What other elements should form part of a good case strategy?

 At the end of the day, each legal team that handles the case has one main goal: to win the case.
 It needs to be able to persuade the arbitral tribunal that the merits of the case are in its client’s favour.
-Counsel will only be able to do this with a good case strategy that showcases his or her own merits and strengths while undermining the case of his or her opponent.
+Counsel will only be able to do this with a good case strategy that showcases its own merits and strengths while undermining the case of his or her opponent.
 Counsel also needs to make a decision as to the client’s desired end result.
 In the event that the client has other existing relationships with the opponent and wishes to continue to do business regardless of the outcome of the arbitration, counsel needs to be able to navigate the arbitration proceedings in such a professional way that the disputing parties will not be pushed beyond the point of no possible reconciliation after the arbitration.
 Conversely, where the dispute is between joint venture partners who absolutely cannot work together anymore, counsel will need to decide at the outset whether a successful award will actually settle the situation or whether it will remain a paper victory only and leave the parties still disputing within the business or company.
 At the outset of being instructed by solicitors or by in-house counsel, before one can shape the case strategy and decide on the style of case preparation, one needs to look at the choice of law, choice of language and seat of the arbitration.
 These three practical legal factors will decide which arbitrators are to be appointed and define how the case is likely to be run.
 Counsel will need to know how the majority of the tribunal is likely to allow the arbitral proceedings to be run and will also need to anticipate what recourse one could get from the tribunal under the law of the seat of the arbitration.

 Counsel will need to be able to anticipate whether or not the opponent will be likely to approach the case head on or whether it is likely to seek to take out additional interlocutory applications as part of his or her strategy in building up the case.